deep020985/Radar-Simulator/readme.txt

 S600: To set the speed to 600 knots

-DEl: To delete the aircraft
+Del: To delete the aircraft

 SSR1000: Set the squawk code to 1000

+ST: To make the aircraft stop turning i.e. Wings level